-We all know that we are currently in a “buyer’s market.”
-What this means to you is that your property has some competition.
+We all know that we are currently in a “seller’s market” but you still have competition.
 Make sure it’s in shape for the challenge.
 You may be in a position to do major improvements – updated kitchen or bath, or new windows.
 But even if you’re not, there are things you can do.
 Clear out any clutter and mess.
 Have a clean house for every showing.
 Make simple repairs – something as small as a broken piece of trim invites a lower offer.
 Put a fresh coat of neutral paint on the walls.
 Make sure your home is appealing, clean and uncluttered – inside and out.

 2) Ignoring ROI.